Design and implement your own health care clinical studies to improve patient care.

 Courses are offered both on campus and online.

-- Health Services and Policy Research Methods I (online)
+- MPBH 416: Health Services Research Methods (online)

 All students must demonstrate integration of knowledge gained through the program by presenting a research project (either a completed research project or research proposal) to the Master of Science in Clinical Research Methods Program Curriculum Committee.
 This research project or proposal will incorporate the skills and concepts obtained from the coursework.
 Students will have up to three years after enrolling in the program to complete the research project and obtain the degree.